vmware/vic/doc/design/volumes/nfsvolumestores.md

 ```

-On creation the volume store target path is mount to the VCH and the volumes directory and metadata direectories are made under that target path.
-The client used is one that sits in the user space of the portlayer, this is from the vendored clientin our vendored code [For Reference](github.com/fdawg4l/go-nfs-client/nfs).
+On creation the volume store target path is mounted to the VCH and the volumes directory and metadata direectories are made under that target path.
+The client used is one that sits in the user space of the portlayer, this is from the vendored go-nfs client in our vendor directory [For Reference](github.com/fdawg4l/go-nfs-client/nfs).
 This avoids the issue of The `linux` VFS implementation throwing `sync` errors when mounts are unavailable.

-As for Containers the volume will be mounted during tether boot time, this is using the man 2 version of the nfs mount call found in the golang syscall package.
+In a container, the volume will be mounted during tether boot time, using the man (2) version of the nfs mount call found in the golang syscall package.
 Currently, the mount options are not configurable, there are plans to address this going forward as an improvement to the nfs volume implementation.
 These will be configurable by the VI admin at volume store creation time.
 They will be configured as query paramters for the url supplied as an nfs target.

 Currently a decision must still be made on how we respond to failed mounts due to a target being unreachable at mount time.
 This is possible when the target endpoint goes down, or the network topology falls out from under the container.
 Currently, we have no bidirectional communication between the tether and the portlayer.
 The current option is to fail the launch of the container, though this is not optimal without returning an appropriate error message to the user(we want the user to be able to rectify the issue, or as above to be able to submit an actionable ticket to their vi admin).

 #### VolumeCreate
 In the vsphere model, a volume is a `.vmdk` backed block device.
 Creation of a volume entails attaching a new disk to the VCH, preparing it with a filesystem, and detaching it.
 The resulting `.vmdk` lives in its own folder in the volume store directory (specified during install w/ `vic-machine`).
 We're going to follow the same model except there is nothing to prepare.
 Each volume will be a directory (which the container client will mount directly) and live at the top of the volume store directory (which we will prepare during install).
 We will create the directory for the volume content as well as a directory that sits next to the `volumes` directory.
 Under the `volumes` directory a directory named after the volume name will be made, that will be the mount target at tether mount time (this path will look like `<vs path>/volumes/<volume id>/<volume contents>`).
 Likewise, the metadata will be housed under a path denoted under a metadata directory and fetched along with the volume(this path will look like `<vs path>/metadata/<volume id>/dockerMetadata`, the file name is determined by the personality that makes the create request).

-Some pseudo code.
+Some pseudocode:
 ```
 func VolumeCreate() {
 // volPath := vicVolumePath(nameOfVolume)